junxit/us-congress-bills-113/metadata.md

 - 2014-09-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 565.
 - 2014-09-18 — Passed Senate with an amendment by Voice Vote. (consideration: CR S5873-5874; text as passed Senate: CR S5873-5874)
 - 2014-09-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S5873-5874; text as passed Senate: CR S5873-5874)
+- 2014-09-19 — Message on Senate action sent to the House.
+- 2014-09-19 — Received in the House.
+- 2014-09-19 — Referred to the House Committee on Oversight and Government Reform.